von-neumann-ai/von-neumann-ai.github.io/source/blog/micro-data-centers-power.md

 ![Karnataka Power Costs](/_static/blog/kerc_power_tariff.png)

 There are two sections in this: fixed charges and energy charges.
 Fixed charges is what you pay per month for total load you have taken.
 For 100 KW, that will be 365 INR/KW * 100 KW = 36,500 INR.
 Next we have energy charges.
 Let's assume we do 50% of capacity utilization i.e. on average we consume 50% of peak load.
 So that gives us 100 KW * 50% * 24 hours * 30 days / month = 36000 KWh or units.
 That comes down to 8.00 INR/unit * 36000 units = 2,88,000 INR.
 So your total monthly bill is about INR 3,24,500.
+To keep this number in perspective, you pay about INR 7,00,000 for renting **one** H100 GPU on AWS!

+### Backup Power

+Well, we can't rely on grid power for 100% uninterrupted power.
+LT connections are particularly unreliable because transformer is shared across multiple connections.
+Any maintenance on any one of these connections will make you go down.
+Most common reason for LT interruption in Bangalore is tree fall during a storm on one of the overhead LT lines.
+HT interruptions are less common because HT lines are almost always underground -- at least here in Bangalore.

+So we need to have alternate power source.
+Usually this is a diesel generator because it is highly economical.
+A 100 KW generator costs under 10,00,000 INR.
+It costs about INR 24 per unit/KWH of energy because we need to put in diesel.
+When power is interrupted, our diesel generator needs to automatically kick in.

+Even as diesel generator starts automatically on power loss, it usually takes about 2-3 minutes to start.
+We can't afford to have down time even for that.
+So we need to install a battery pack, usually of a lead acid chemistry, rated to hold the 100 KW power for about 15 minutes.
+This also turns out to be fairly cheap under 5,00,000.

+### Real Estate

+Well we need a space to keep all this hardware: transformer, batteries, generator and the computers!
+Surprisingly this is the easiest part about data center.
+We don't need particularly large space.
+For transformer and generator rated for 100 KW, we'll require about 200 sqft of space in cellar of the building.
+For computers/servers themselves we don't need more than 1000 sqft of space.
+Overall, a structure built on a 1000 sqft plot can easily handle 100 KW micro data center!

+Underappreciated aspect of real estate is availability of talent.
+You might find this piece of land for very cheap if you go out of a city.
+However it'll be hard to get good talent in such a location.
+These servers require a lot of manpower to maintain -- both hardware and software.
+Separating hardware from software teams has proven to be a bad choice in my experience.

+## Why Micro Data Centers?

+Now that we understood the infrastructure requirements of a data center, I will now make a case for Micro Data Center < 100 KW capacity as opposed to a Mega Data Center with > 1 MW capacity.
+The big